November 06, 2020 5 min read

 > As most of the products do not show any color or smell change, refer to the expiry date given on the packaging of the product.
 When in doubt, use common sense and error on the side of caution.

-It depends, however we would recommend that you do not use products past their expiration date and you certainly shouldn’t use products or raw Aloe if it shows signs of being spoilage.
-Spoiled Aloe Vera could cause severe stomach issues and skin irritation depending on the form of bacteria or mold that has contaminated the product.
-Expired and spoiled Aloe Vera and aloe vera products should be discarded.
+It depends, however we would recommend that you do not use products past their expiration date and you certainly shouldn’t use products or raw Aloe if it shows signs of spoilage.
+Spoiled Aloe Vera could cause severe stomach issues if ingested and skin irritation if applied to the skin depending on the form of bacteria or mold that has contaminated the product.
+Expired and spoiled fresh Aloe Vera and Aloe Vera products should be discarded.

 Comments will be approved before showing up.